rory-bedford/rory-bedford.github.io/README.md

     <img src="assets/profile.jpeg" alt="Profile picture" style="width:300px;"/>
 </div>

 Welcome to my personal webpage.
-I'm currently working as a neuro-datascientist at the MRC Laboratory of Molecular Biology.
-I am interested in computational neuroscience quite broadly, and have a background in physics and machine learning.
+I work in computational neuroscience, with interests in spatial cognitive maps, spiking neural networks, and open source tools for neuroscience.
+Previously I studied physics and machine learning, then worked at the MRC Laboratory of Molecular Biology in Cambridge.
 You can find links to a few projects I'm working on in the sidebar, as well as my personal blog.